-He is a consultant for government and non-governmental organizations in the area of Preventing/Countering Violent Extremism, crime and violence, democracy, peace and security, working with the National Counterterrorism Center, National Crime Research Center, Kenya School of Government, the Commission for University Education, the Africa Union, Canergie Corporation of New York, Avaaz, International Alert, Pamoja for Transformation, Toda Peace Institute, Tokyo and Champions for Peace among others.
+He is a consultant for government and non-governmental organizations in the area of Preventing/Countering Violent Extremism, crime and violence, democracy, peace and security, working with the National Counterterrorism Center, National Crime Research Center, Kenya School of Government, the Commission for University Education, the Africa Union, Canergie Corporation of New York, Avaaz, International Alert, Pamoja for Transformation, Toda Peace Institute and Champions for Peace among others.
 He is a member of the County Engagement Forum on Preventing and Countering Violent Extremism in Kenya and member of the International Panel on Exiting Violence.
 Ogenga is widely published in the area of media, peace and security.

 Currently, he is championing African Peace Journalism through a Pan-African institutional methodological and philosophical approach to media and peacebuilding in Africa anchored on the philosophies of Utu, Umoja and Harambee captured in his latest edited book “Peace Journalism in East Africa- A Manual for Media Practitioners” published by Routledge.